-Unfortunately, you can easily make a lot of mistakes when writing up your first formal business plan.
-To help you avoid those errors, take a look at some of these big mistakes people make when writing their restaurant business plans and how you can avoid making them yourself.
+Unfortunately, you can easily make a lot of mistakes when writing up your first business plan.
+To help you avoid those errors, take a look at some of the most common, and how you can avoid making them yourself.

 Mistake #1: Putting in minimal effort